Kelli O'Hara: Early career

-One of O'Hara's earliest professional roles was in a US national tour of the musical Jekyll & Hyde.
-She next played the role of Young Hattie in the 2001 Broadway revival of Follies, and then played the role of Young Phyllis.
-She next appeared in the 2002 Broadway production of Sweet Smell of Success as Susan.
-In 2003 she played Albertine in the Off-Broadway Playwrights Horizons production of the musical My Life With Albertine, and, in 2004, Lucy Westenra in the Broadway production of Dracula, the Musical.
+One of O'Hara's earliest professional roles was in a U.S. national tour of the musical Jekyll & Hyde.
+She went on to play the role of Young Hattie Walker in the 2001 Broadway revival of Follies, and then played the role of Young Phyllis Rogers Stone.
+She next appeared in the 2002 Broadway production of Sweet Smell of Success as Susan Hunsecker.
+In 2003 she played Albertine in the Off-Broadway Playwrights Horizons production of the musical My Life with Albertine, and, in 2004, Lucy Westenra in the Broadway production of Dracula, the Musical.

-She starred as Clara in the 2005 Broadway production of The Light in the Piazza at Lincoln Center's Vivian Beaumont Theatre.
-She had appeared in a workshop of the musical at the Theatre Lab at Sundance, and in tryouts in Seattle and Chicago, as the character of Franca.
-She received a 2005 Tony Award nomination for Best Performance by a Featured Actress in a Musical.
+She starred as Clara Johnson in the 2005 Broadway production of The Light in the Piazza at Lincoln Center's Vivian Beaumont Theatre.
+She had appeared in a workshop of the musical at the Theatre Lab at Sundance, and in tryouts in Seattle and Chicago, as the character of Franca Naccarelli.
+She received a 2005 Tony Award nomination for Best Featured Actress in a Musical at the 59th Tony Awards.
 O'Hara has been nominated for, or won, a Tony Award for every subsequent role she has played on Broadway.
-In her next Broadway musical, she played Babe in the 2006 revival of The Pajama Game, for which she was nominated for Best Leading Actress in a Musical.
+In her next Broadway musical, she played Babe Williams in the 2006 revival of The Pajama Game, for which she was nominated for Best Leading Actress in a Musical at the 60th Tony Awards.
 For this performance, New York Times reviewer Ben Brantley wrote that O'Hara "rockets past the promising ingénue status she attained with Light in the Piazza".

 In 2007, O'Hara played the role of Dot/Marie in the Los Angeles Reprise! concert staging of Sunday in the Park with George and Eliza Doolittle in the New York Philharmonic's semi-staged production of My Fair Lady at Avery Fisher Hall.
-She was the voice of producer Beth Totenbag on PBS's 2008 animated series Click and Clack's As the Wrench Turns.
-From 2008 to 2010, O'Hara starred as Nellie Forbush in the Broadway revival of South Pacific at Lincoln Center's Vivian Beaumont Theater, for which she was nominated for her third Tony Award.
+She was the voice of producer Beth Totenbag on PBS' 2008 animated series Click and Clack's As the Wrench Turns.
+From 2008 to 2010, O'Hara starred as Nellie Forbush in the Broadway revival of South Pacific at Lincoln Center's Vivian Beaumont Theater, for which she was nominated for her third Tony Award at the 62nd Tony Awards.
 She took maternity leave in March 2009 and returned to the musical in October 2009.